aniramesh5/LQR_Control_of_Inverted_Pendulum/README.md

 # LQR_Control_of_Inverted_Pendulum

 This is a MATLAB code for the simulation of LQR control of an inverted pendulum.
-The original code belongs to Dr. Steven Brunton of University of Washington
+The original code belongs to Dr. Steven Brunton of University of Washington, who shared his code for his control theory classes MATLAB demonstration on YouTube.